andreamerello/zynqmp-zcu102/howto-zcu102.md

 Under the hood: ATF and PMU
 ---------------------------
-Further details about how ATF and the PMU firmware work are **HERE FIXME FIXME FIXME**
+Further details about how ATF and the PMU firmware work are [here] (atfpmu.md)